cni-iisc/cni-website/_newsletters/2023/July.md

 <!--, where we can treat every agent independently.
 The talk outlined various classical notions of index policies, including the Gittins index policy, as well as lambda-threshold policies that can be used to prioritize which arms to activate.
 Dr. Gast explained that index policies are the best approach for solving exponential convergence problems due to their greater accuracy and locally linear nature.
 He also discussed the Markovian bandit problem in the context of the job applicant selection process.
 He explained that simple policies like priority rules are often asymptotically optimal and can be computed easily using index policies.
-The talk also covered the optimality guarantees for the Mean-Field Control in Restless Bandits and Weakly Coupled MDPs, and the issue of periodic behavior and synchronization between agents in the model.
+The talk also covered the optimality guarantees for the Mean-Field Control in Restless Bandits and Weakly Coupled MDPs, and the issue of periodic behaviour and synchronization between agents in the model.
 He showed that the optimization results still hold, even if the Markov chain doesn't have a stationary distribution, as long as the policy does not change.
 Overall, the talk emphasizes the practical applications of mean-field control in solving complex and computationally challenging problems.
 -->

 ## Fair clustering: notations and algorithms